Pokecord-Official/Pokecord-Guide/commands/market.md

 The Mystery Shop is located at the top section of the market, offering Pokémon with hidden IV% values capped between `76%` and `92%`.
 Players have two options:

 1. Purchase the Pokémon directly using pokecoins or gems.
-2. Choose to reveal the IV% before buying.
-However, revealing the IV% increases the price.
+2. Choose to reveal the stats before buying.
+However, revealing the stats increases the price.

-Below is the pricing structure for Pokémon after their IV% is revealed based on their rarity and IV% value:
+Below is the pricing structure for Pokémon after their stats are revealed based on their rarity and IV% value:

-### Price List (Revealed IV%)
+### Price List (Revealed Stats)

 #### Paradox
 - IV 90% or above: 💰 `16,000` Coins | 💎 `250` Gems